 Navigate the Opportunities

-Uncertainty can breed an incredibly sharp turnaround in messages people need to hear and product and services they want.
+Uncertainty can breed an incredibly sharp turnaround in messages people need to hear and products and services they want.
 Companies that have survived uncertain times often do best when they pivot.

 Getting answers and insights from your target audience can support your need to pivot when your customers are facing this situation, too.
 But pivoting can be challenging and overwhelming, making the need for insights especially critical.
 To support a successful pivot, here are some insights you need to collect: